 They know they must work equally hard if they want another child.
 They know they must save money to afford another adoption.
 They still struggle with the desire to be pregnant, for their body to work right, and to have a child that shares their genes– a child that looks like them.
 For some, this grief will show up in post-adoption depression, while for others, it will be more subtle and resurface when a friend announces a pregnancy or visits with their child’s birth mother.

 Infertility can continue to raise its ugly head just when you should be living your dream.
 You finally have your child—you should be ecstatic, but infertility and the grief associated with it may continue to plague your thoughts for the future and rob your enjoyment of the present.
 This can be especially true for those who have moved to non-genetic parenting through donor sperm, donor egg, donor embryo, or adoption.

 The Infertility Escalator

 One of the problems with infertility is that the process is like a treadmill– actually more like an escalator.
 Once you get on there is little time for reflection before taking the next step.
 Often the only pause is when you are trying to find the money to pay for the next step, but this is not the same thing as deciding on whether you want to take the next step or grieving the loss of the options that are closed to you.

 We talk about “resolving” infertility grief as if it’s a one-step process that is done and checked off the list.
 Grief seldom works that way.

-Resolution looks different for every person, but what it universally requires is recognition and time.
-You have to acknowledge what you have lost in order to make peace with it, and you have to give yourself time to mourn what you’ve lost before you can embrace the future.
-It helps to do this before taking the next step, but you can work on this grief at any time.
+Resolution looks different for everyone, but it universally requires recognition and time.
+You have to acknowledge what you have lost to make peace with it and give yourself time to mourn what you’ve lost before you can embrace the future.
+It helps to do this before taking the next step, but you can work on this grief anytime.
 These blogs may help: